cypress-io/testing-workshop-cypress/PITCHME.md

-# Test automation in Cypress: From zero to hero (SK)
+# From zero to hero in Cypress

 Repo: [filiphric/cypress-workshop](https://github.com/filiphric/cypress-workshop)